trentlarson/lives-of-gifts/src/markdown/about.md

 ### The plan is straightforward: ###

-Minimize and satisfy our basic needs, then invest our extra time and energy and money by giving them away, freely.
+Minimize and satisfy our basic needs, then invest our extra time and energy and money by giving them away, freely, until that dominates money.
 Life's grandest rewards come when we give without conditions and without any expectation of return.
 But furthermore: with a change in focus, all today's scarcity mindsets can be replaced with systems that encourage even more giving, and we can starve out extractive institutions.

+Although this seems simplistic or something we informally strive for already, the majority of the world's attention is on money and giving is treated as an extra.
+Money is treated a basic requirement, and most work is in trade for money.
+Let's flip it to where we not only prioritize gifts but show how we can run our lives on a "gifting economy".

 ### How? ###